gravity-doc/gravity-doc.github.io/docs/QuickStart.md

----
-sort: 1
-title: Quick Start
----
 ## Apply for an account 🙋‍♂️🙋‍♀️
-Follow the instructions [here](https://gravity-doc.github.io/Basic/Account.html) to apply for an account.
+Follow the instructions [here](/Basic/Account) to apply for an account.
 Make sure you read the instructions and user policies before applying.
 Wait for a day or so, then you will receive the e-mail 🥳.

 ## Log in to Gravity Cluster 💻